NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

   description "A static, single component behavior tree";
   ncs:plan-outline-ref "vr:vrouter-plan";
   ncs:selector {
-    ncs:create-component "'self'" {
+    ncs:create-component "'vrouter'" {
-      ncs:component-type-ref "ncs:self";
+      ncs:component-type-ref "vr:vrouter";
     }
   }
 }
 ```

-This behavior tree always creates a single `self` component for the service.
+This behavior tree always creates a single `“vrouter”` component for the service.
 The service point is provided as an argument to the `ncs:service-behavior-tree` statement, while the `ncs:plan-outline-ref` statement provides the name for the plan outline to use.

 The following figure visualizes the resulting service plan and its states.